 Valentines Day is the day Saint Valentine was executed in 278 AD.
-One way you can celebrate Valentine’s Day with your students is to tell the story of Saint Valentine.
+One way you can celebrate Valentine’s Day with kids is to tell the story of Saint Valentine.

 Saint Valentine was a priest and a bishop, and was martyred in Rome under Claudius II and buried on February 14th.
-The story of his life has some great applications you can use with your students.
+The story of his life has some great applications you can use with kids.

 Valentine was born in Rome during the third century.
 He was a priest and then a bishop.
 During that time, the emperor of Rome, Claudius II, wanted to end Christianity, so he outlawed Christianity and killed Christians.